Recursion: In computer science

 The function calls itself recursively on a smaller version of the input (n - 1) and multiplies the result of the recursive call by n, until reaching the base case, analogously to the mathematical definition of factorial.

 Recursion in computer programming is exemplified when a function is defined in terms of simpler, often smaller versions of itself.
 The solution to the problem is then devised by combining the solutions obtained from the simpler versions of the problem.
 One example application of recursion is in parsers for programming languages.
 The great advantage of recursion is that an infinite set of possible sentences, designs or other data can be defined, parsed or produced by a finite computer program.

 Recurrence relations are equations which define one or more sequences recursively.
 Some specific kinds of recurrence relation can be "solved" to obtain a non-recursive definition (e.g., a closed-form expression).

 Use of recursion in an algorithm has both advantages and disadvantages.
 The main advantage is usually the simplicity of instructions.
 The main disadvantage is that the memory usage of recursive algorithms may grow very quickly, rendering them impractical for larger instances.

 In biology

 Shapes that seem to have been created by recursive processes sometimes appear in plants and animals, such as in branching structures in which one large part branches out into two or more similar smaller parts.
 One example is Romanesco broccoli.

-In the social sciences

-Authors use the concept of recursivity to foreground the situation in which specifically social scientists find themselves when producing knowledge about the world they are always already part of.
-According to Audrey Alejandro, “as social scientists, the recursivity of our condition deals with the fact that we are both subjects (as discourses are the medium through which we analyse) and objects of the academic discourses we produce (as we are social agents belonging to the world we analyse).”
-From this basis, she identifies in recursivity a fundamental challenge in the production of emancipatory knowledge which calls for the exercise of reflexive efforts:

-we are socialised into discourses and dispositions produced by the socio-political order we aim to challenge, a socio-political order that we may, therefore, reproduce unconsciously while aiming to do the contrary.
-The recursivity of our situation as scholars – and, more precisely, the fact that the dispositional tools we use to produce knowledge about the world are themselves produced by this world – both evinces the vital necessity of implementing reflexivity in practice and poses the main challenge in doing so.